Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress07/03/2024

-World number two Carlos Alcaraz denies worrying about nearly a year without a title, saying he is improving.
+World number two Carlos Alcaraz denies being worried about his nearly year-long title drought, saying he is improving.

-"I'm not disappointed, nor do I feel defeated after Wimbledon," Alcaraz said in an interview ahead of his BNP Paribas Open debut on March 6.
+"I'm not disappointed, nor do I see myself as a failure after Wimbledon," Alcaraz said in an interview ahead of his BNP Paribas Open debut on March 6.
 "I'm learning from those experiences and moments.
 Losses are always a big lesson."

 Alcaraz at a press conference before the BNP Paribas Open on March 6 in Indian Wells, California, USA.
 Photo: ATP